+- Difference between curriculum and syllabus

-- Factors influencing curriculum - Various types of curriculum Subject centered, Experience centered, Activity centered, Child centered, and craft centered
+- Factors influencing curriculum

+- Various types of curriculum Subject centered, Experience centered, Activity centered, Child centered, and craft centered

 - Comparative study of the curriculum of different boards (SSC, ICSC, CBSE,). - Presentation of subject content in the form of summary/explanatory/writing/ diagrammatic presentation. - Review of a text book of any school subject. - Write a report of school knowledge get reflected in the form of curriculum and textbooks.